j0m0e/email_button/README.md

 # email_button
-Very simple Chrome extension that when clicked:
+Simple Chrome extension that when clicked:

 1. Opens email client.
 2. Inserts URL of Chrome's current open tab into an email message.